Educating Hearts & Minds Since 1959

 We are proud of our alumni

 De’Joun graduated from Archmere Academy in 2015 and is a proud Temple University graduate as well.
-De’Joun is currently employed with BPGS as a project engineer.
-His ‘proudest moment’ in that role thus far has been opening Talen Energy Stadium’s VIP Tunnel Club for the Philadelphia Union’s first ever home playoff game.
+De’Joun is employed with BPGS as a project engineer.
+His ‘proudest moment’ thus far is opening Talen Energy Stadium’s VIP Tunnel Club for the Philadelphia Union’s first ever home playoff game.

-Head of the Department of Nutrition Science for the Smithsonian Conservation Biology Institute and National Zoological Park.
+Michael is the Head of the Department of Nutrition Science for the Smithsonian Conservation Biology Institute and National Zoological Park in Virginia.

 Ready to Apply?